hyannu/hyannu/README.md

 ## 👦 About Me

-- 👩‍💻 Web Developer fully dedicated to JavaScript -> ReactJS | Tailwindcss.
+- 👩‍💻 Frontend Developer fully dedicated to JavaScript -> ReactJS | Tailwindcss.

 - 💻 I love Technology, thinking efficiently, Science and in my free time playing some games or practicing English and reading articles.